Changing Places

 Changing Places (1975) is the first "campus novel" by British novelist David Lodge.
-The subtitle is "A Tale of Two Campuses", and thus both the title and subtitle are literary allusions to Charles Dickens' A Tale of Two Cities.
-It is the first novel, followed by Small World (1984) and Nice Work (1988).
+The subtitle is "A Tale of Two Campuses", and thus a literary allusion to Charles Dickens' A Tale of Two Cities.
+It is the first novel in a trilogy, followed by Small World (1984) and Nice Work (1988), in which several of the same characters reappear.

 Synopsis

 Changing Places is a comic novel with serious undercurrents.
-It tells the story of the six-month academic exchange programme between fictional universities located in Rummidge (modelled on Birmingham in England) and Plotinus, in the state of Euphoria (modeled on Berkeley in California).
+It tells the story of the six-month academic exchange between fictional universities in Rummidge (modelled on Birmingham in England) and Plotinus, in the state of Euphoria (modelled on Berkeley in California).
 The two academics taking part in the exchange are both aged 40, but appear at first to otherwise have little in common, mainly because of the differing academic systems of their native countries.

-The English participant, Philip Swallow, is a very conventional and conformist British academic, and somewhat in awe of the American way of life.
+The English participant, Philip Swallow, is a very conventional and conformist British academic and somewhat in awe of the American way of life.
 By contrast the American, Morris Zapp, is a top-ranking American professor who only agrees to go to Rummidge because his wife agrees to postpone long-threatened divorce proceedings on condition that he move out of the marital home for six months.
 Zapp is at first both contemptuous of, and amused by, what he perceives as the amateurism of British academe.

 As the exchange progresses, Swallow and Zapp find that they begin to fit in surprisingly well to their new environments.
 In the course of the story, each man has an affair with the other's wife.
 Before that, Swallow sleeps with Zapp's daughter Melanie, without realising who she is.
 She takes up with a former undergraduate student of his, Charles Boon.

 Swallow and Zapp even consider remaining permanently.
 The book ends with the two couples convened in a New York hotel room to decide their fates.
 The novel ends without a clear-cut decision, though the sequel Small World: An Academic Romance, reveals that Swallow and Zapp returned to their home countries and domestic situations.